 - Children will be taught to place their growing knowledge into different contexts to gain historical perspective.

-- Planning is based on the Edison Framework and is linked back to the National Curriculum for History.
+- Planning is based on the CUSP curriculum and is linked back to the National Curriculum for History.
 It allows for depth of understanding and opportunities to make links between learning in History and other curriculum areas.